Siddis of Karnataka

 The Siddis of Karnataka (ಕರ್ನಾಟಕದ ಸಿದ್ಧಿಗಳು) (also spelled Siddhis) are an ethnic group inhabiting India.
-Members are descended from Bantu peoples from Southeast Africa that were brought to the Indian subcontinent as slaves by Portuguese merchants and Arab traders.
+Members are descended from Bantu peoples from Southeast Africa that were brought to the Indian subcontinent as slaves by Portuguese merchants.
 There is a 50,000 strong Siddi population across India, of which more than a third live in Karnataka.
 In Karnataka, they are concentrated around Yellapur, Haliyal, Ankola, Joida, Mundgod and Sirsi taluks of Uttara Kannada and in Khanapur of Belgaum and Kalghatgi of Dharwad district.
 Many members of the Siddi community have migrated to Pakistan after independence and have settled in Karachi and Sindh.
 Recently, they have come into the limelight by Sneha Khanwalkar's soundtrack 'Yere' for MTV Sound Trippin'.

 Etymology

 There are various hypotheses on the origin of the name Siddi.
 One theory is that the word was a term of respect in North Africa, similar to the word sahib in modern India and Pakistan.
 A second theory is that the term Siddi is derived from the title borne by the captains of the Arab vessels that first brought Siddi settlers to India.
 These captains were known as Sayyid.
 The term seems to have found currency following a description in a letter written by one William aboard the S.S.
 Nepal, a ship that sailed from England to South India and Ceylon.
 In the letter he describes the crew of the ship as "composed of seven English quarter masters and forty three lascar seamen, six English engineers, thirty-five men (Muslim) and fifteen Sidimen or negroes for coal shifters."

 Similarly, another term for Siddis, habshi (from Al-Habsh, the Arabic term for Abyssinia), is held to be derived from the common name for the captains of the Ethiopian/Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
 The term eventually came to be applied to other Africans and not only to emancipated Siddis.
 In time, it came to be used to refer to their descendants as well.
 It is sometimes pronounced "Hafsi" and is considered an insult.